 On an annual basis, the permittee shall evaluate all stormwater outfalls for the presence of non-stormwater discharges.

-- (a) If there are no non-stormwater discharges present, the permittee shall document the evaluation in a summary written record in their SWPPP, and be dated and signed in accordance with the requirements found in H-1 - (b) If non-stormwater discharges are present, the permittee shall identify the source and record whether the discharge is otherwise permitted by rule or a different permit.
+If non-stormwater discharges are present, the permittee shall identify the source and record whether the discharge is otherwise permitted by rule or a different permit.
 If the non-stormwater discharge is associated with the permittee's operations and is not otherwise permitted by rule or a different permit, the permittee shall take corrective action.
 The permittee shall document the evaluation and steps taken in a summary written record and certification statement.
-The certification statement and summary written record shall be retained with the SWPPP and shall be dated and signed in accordance with the requirements found in H-1.

-[NCGS 143-215.1; 40 CFR 122.44(k); 15A NCAC 02H .0143(a)(25)]
+The certification statement and summary written record shall be retained with the SWPPP, and shall be dated and signed in accordance with the requirements found in H-1. - [NCGS 143-215.1; 40 CFR 122.44(k); 15A NCAC 02H .0143(a)(25)]

 B-6.
-Stormwater BMP Summary
+Stormwater Best Management Practice (BMP) Summary